Try Out Our NEW Disneyland Ticket Calculator!

 Riviera style hotel with fauna

-Disney Riviera Resort falls in the latter category.
-Smack dab in the heart of the Epcot and Hollywood Studios Resort Area, the Riviera also hosts one of the stops for Disney’s Skyliner.
+Disney’s Riviera Resort falls in the latter category.
+Smack dab in the heart of the Epcot and Hollywood Studios Resort Area, right next door to Disney’s Caribbean Beach Resort, the Disney Riviera Resort also hosts one of the stops for the Disney Skyliner.
 As the newest of the Disney World resorts, we decided to stop by and see what it’s all about.
 Read on for everything you need to know about Disney’s Riviera Resort, and what we think you can expect from a stay there.
-(Updated September 7, 2022)
+(Updated July 31, 2023)

 A resort hotel and pool aerial